-• Add/Drop: A student may drop a course during the Add/Drop Period (first four days of the semester) without being recorded as enrolled in that course.
-Refunds for dropped courses are made in accordance with the college's refund policy.

-Students registered in a full-semester class that begins after the Add/Drop period has ended may drop the class and add another if they meet the following conditions: they must obtain a signed authorization from the instructor of the class they wish to add, and they must submit this form to the Student Records Office for processing no later than the end of the second week of classes.

-- Administrative Withdrawal from Course for Non-Attendance: Instructors will notify the registrar of any student on their class list who does not attend the course during the first two weeks.
+- Add/Drop: A student may drop a course during the Add/Drop Period (first four days of the semester) without being recorded as enrolled in that course.
+Refunds for dropped courses are made in accordance with the college's refund policy. - Students registered in a full-semester class that begins after the Add/Drop period has ended may drop the class and add another if they meet the following conditions: they must obtain a signed authorization from the instructor of the class they wish to add, and they must submit this form to the Student Records Office for processing no later than the end of the second week of classes. - Administrative Withdrawal from Course for Non-Attendance: Instructors will notify the registrar of any student on their class list who does not attend the course during the first two weeks.
 The registrar will issue a WX grade and consider the student to be withdrawn from the course.
 A student who is issued a WX grade is not eligible for any refund for that course.
 In addition, a student who is issued a WX is not eligible for financial aid for that course. - Administrative Withdrawal from Course for Excessive Absences: Instructors may dismiss a student from a class due to excessive absences, issuing an AW grade.
-AW is not calculated into the GPA and may not be removed if the student later withdraws from the course.
+AW is not calculated into the GPA and may not

-Course Withdrawal by Student: Students attending on-campus classes must bring to the Student Records Office a completed Course Withdrawal form.
+- be removed if the student later withdraws from the course - Course Withdrawal by Student: Students attending on-campus classes must bring to the Student Records Office a completed Course Withdrawal form.
 Students taking only online courses have the option of submitting the form to studentrecordsforms@hcc. edu.
-For on-campus courses that begin before 4 p.m., the form must include the instructor's signature.
 An instructor must honor a student's request to withdraw from a course (provided no previous "WX" or "AW" grade was issued.)
-For the Fall 2013 semester, a student may withdraw from a course through November 26.
-For the Spring 2014 semester, a student may withdraw until April 25.
+For the Fall 2014 semester, a student may withdraw from a course through November 25.
+For the Spring 2015 semester, a student may withdraw until April 24.
 The withdraw grade assigned is "W" as the student's final grade.